 On average, Shiftboard customers report a 40% decrease in turnover, saving them thousands every year.

 3. Employees want anywhere, anytime access to schedules

 In an increasingly mobile environment, employees aren’t waiting for employers to update their business practices.
 Employees are using social media, instant-chat apps, and text messages to manage their schedules.
 Unfortunately, these unsecured communication channels leave managers without visibility and documentation to shift changes.

 Studies show that 13% of hourly workers indicated that they request time off or shift changes via personal email; 15% do so via text message, and 6% do so via a Facebook group.
-Learn how better employee communication practices can not only streamline workforce scheduling processes but also improve overall employee engagement, click here.
+Better employee communication practices can not only streamline workforce scheduling processes, but also improve overall employee engagement:

 Fortunately, mobile-friendly scheduling solutions are replacing risky communication practices with secure anywhere, anytime shift planning.
 Consolidating employee time-off requests, shift trades, and availability into one mobile-friendly workforce scheduling solution keeps both the schedulers and the workers up-to-date of any last-minute changes.
 In addition to real-time schedule changes, employees can receive shift notifications to reduce the chances of missing a shift.

 Leveraging Shiftboard tools like shift trading and auto-backfill, customers can reduce time spent managing changes by an average of 55%.